An Education in Raising Urban Chickens by Ruth Danke

 - Enclosed run: If living inside city (village) limits, there are often rules that the chickens must be in an enclosed run.

 - Attach the gangplank better, ours keeps ripping out due to the ½ inch screws.
-Update: I used larger screws, but it kept ripping out.
+Update: I used larger screws, but they kept ripping out.
 So I removed the ramp and the hens just jump up into the nest box.